compono/idibu-v3-api/README.md

 ## Support

 For any support on embedding idibu v3 into your CRM or working with the idibu v3 API's please use the <a href="https://github.com/oneworldmarket/idibu-v3-api/issues">issues</a> area of this repository.

+Also, please note that these applets are designed for the newest idibu platform (often refered as "idibu V3").
+In selected cases, they can be supplemented by idibu classic version's (also known as idibu V3) webservices which are documented [here](https://github.com/oneworldmarket/idibu-api).